poac-dev/poac/INSTALL.md

 * Clang: `16` or later
 * Apple Clang: provided by `macOS Ventura (13)` or later

-(generally, the latest 3 versions are supported to build Poac.)
+(generally, the latest 3 versions are supported to build Cabin.)

 ## Commands